Trailing Drawdown vs End-of-Day Drawdown: The Complete Prop Trader's Guide

 Your distance to breach is current equity minus trailing threshold.
 The single most important psychological reframe for trailing-drawdown survival: stop watching your P&L for the day.
 Start watching your distance to threshold.
 They are not the same number, and they don't move together.

-Once your trailing threshold locks at the initial account balance plus any required buffer, you've crossed the survivability cliff.
-From that point on, the rule behaves like a static stop loss on the entire account — you just need to stay above the line.
+Once your trailing threshold locks, if your account type has a lock point, you've crossed the survivability cliff.
+From that point on, the rule behaves more like a static stop loss on the entire account — you just need to stay above the line.

 Why most prop dashboards make this worse